MJKWoolnough/bbcode/README.md

 }
 ```

-OpenTag is a token containing the name of the tag and a possible attribute.
+OpenTag is a token containing the name of the tag and a possible attribute..

 #### type Processor